 If this is the case for your chosen college, it means that subject tests must be taken.
-Each school will have a preference for the subject you must take, for example Engineering schools generally require Math 2 and a Science, however some will accept ACT scores along with SAT instead of a Subject Test.
+Each school will have a preference for the subject you must take, for example, Engineering schools generally require Math 2 and Science, however, some will accept ACT scores along with SAT instead of a Subject Test.

 This is not quite as definitive.
 Schools with this policy see subject tests as an added bonus to your application.
 It is a good idea if you have a real interest in a subject that shows in the rest of your application.
 If you submit these scores they will be considered but if they are not there it won’t be reviewed negatively.

-Where a college has different policies in place such as test optional, this may be seen as alternative.
+Where a college has different policies in place such as test-optional, this may be seen as an alternative.
 This may be where SAT / ACT scores could be replaced with Subject Test scores.
 They may also have other policies in place such as portfolio work, or interviews.

 When should I take the subject tests?

 This will definitely determine how difficult you rate each subject.
-The subject test although quite broad in number are actually quite topic specific.
-Ideally the time to take your subject test is immediately after you have done the coursework.
+The subject test although quite broad in number is actually quite topic-specific.
+Ideally, the time to take your subject test is immediately after you have done the coursework.
 If you have completed your Physics after freshman year, then that’s when to sit your test.
 It’s fresh in your mind.
 Going through notes shouldn’t be a challenge.
 If you leave that test until sophomore then you will need refresher classes which is counterproductive if you know it inside out junior year.

 It’s also important you have a plan in place.
-SAT’s and Subject Tests are held on the same day.
+SATs and Subject Tests are held on the same day.
 Figure out when you are best suited to sitting each.
-If you are sitting a language with a listening, this is only available in November.
+If you are sitting a language with listening, this is only available in November.

 Applying to college is going to require funding.
-From the get go the cost of sitting you tests is there.
+From the get-go, the cost of sitting your tests is there.
 Both SAT and Subject tests have a cost.

 In other words, if you have flunked the test then you can’t withdraw them.